sblask/imsa/README.md

 -------------

 IMSA is configured with a YAML file called `.imsa` located in your home directory.
-Only `imsa assume` reads this and then forwards configuration as necessary.
+Only `imsa assume` and `imsa export` read this and then forward configuration as necessary.
 Given the following example:

 ```yaml